-In section 2.1. we elaborated on our the four steps of data-mining.
-One important aspect for the first quantitative selection step is, that we assumed that high speed internet access is an absolute precondition for the proper use of tools and services within each theme.
-For example: in order to enjoy video-on-demand services, high speed internet is obviously needed.
-Or, in order to use GPS-services in high precision agriculture a high speed mobile network is needed.
-As we have described above, during the first step the data set is based on a query covering ‘the broader theme’.
-In general (as seen in step 1), each of our themes had many messages.
+In section 2.1, we elaborated on the four steps of data mining.
+One important aspect for the first quantitative selection step is that we assumed that high-speed Internet access is an absolute precondition for the proper use of tools and services within each theme.
+For example: in order to enjoy video-on-demand services, high-speed Internet is obviously needed.
+Or, in order to use GPS services in high-precision agriculture, a high-speed mobile network is needed.
+As we have described above, during the first step, the data set is based on a query covering the broader theme.
+As seen in step 1, each of our themes had many messages.
 Experts, institutions and citizens are actually concerned with the overall position of health care.
 For example, many discussions addressed the affordability of services for care.
-An example on nujij.nl (one of the major discussion-boards in the Netherlands) stated: “Patients do not always get the best available medications prescribed by their doctors.
-Not because the doctors do not want to, […] because hospitals do not receive enough money to give those often expensive resources to the patients.“ This discussion was commented by 37 people.
-Examples of what people mentioned in this thread are: “Excel-sheet management.“ Or: “the ratio between (growing) costs and changing needs in healthcare is changing too fast and is too variable for a rigid budgeting.“
+An example on nujij.nl (one of the major discussion boards in the Netherlands) stated: ‘Patients do not always get the best available medications prescribed by their doctors.
+Not because the doctors do not want to, […] because hospitals do not receive enough money to give those often expensive resources to the patients.’
+This discussion received comments from 37 people.
+Examples of what people mentioned in this thread are: ‘Excel-sheet management’ and ‘the ratio between (growing) costs and changing needs in healthcare is changing too fast and is too variable for a rigid budgeting.’

-In other discussions (on school-budgets, business or the sustainability of (rural) communities) we identified similar interactions.
+In other discussions (on school budgets, business or the sustainability of (rural) communities), we identified similar interactions.
 In general, people, institutions and experts express growing concerns on the sustainability of education, social cohesion, and so on.

-Given that in some areas a good and functioning broadband access network, can be part of a possible solution, we were curious if people themselves actively mentioned such solutions.
+Given that in some areas a good and functioning broadband access network can be part of a possible solution, we were curious if people themselves actively mentioned such solutions.
 For example: if home care is (too) expensive, whether or not an e-health app is a valuable option.
-Or, if the business of an agricultural company is suffering, is smart farming (GPS-farming and innovation) a part of a possible solution?
+Or, whether or not, if the business of an agricultural company is suffering, smart farming (GPS-farming and innovation) is a part of a possible solution?
 With these questions in mind, we formulated the starting points for our second selection step.
-We adapted the query with the explicit connotations of internet and its use.
-If we compare the results of step 1 and 2, it is obvious that not many actors acknowledge the role of internet access.
-For example: in the health messages, (the need for proper) internet access is mentioned in 1.5% of all messages.
-It illustrates that "the internet" or internet access in itself is not a major topic in the online messages on each of the five themes.
-By this step, the conclusion can be drawn, that although some (groups of) citizens, experts or institutions are aware of the necessity of high speed broadband access, and –even in some cases- are active in trying to join forces, the vast majority is not aware of the coherence between the main theme and internet access.
-A cautious conclusion seems to be that it will not be easy to align these views with those of their fellow residents, villagers or institutions.
+We adapted the query, with the explicit connotations of Internet and its use.
+If we compare the results of steps 1 and 2, we can see that not many participants acknowledge the role of Internet access.
+For example: in the health messages, (the need for proper) Internet access is mentioned in 1.5% of all messages.
+It illustrates that the Internet or Internet access in itself is not a major topic in the online messages on each of the five themes.
+By this step, we can draw the conclusion that although some (groups of) citizens, experts or institutions are aware of the necessity of high-speed broadband access, and even in some cases are active in trying to join forces, the vast majority is not aware of the coherence between the main theme and Internet access.
+A cautious conclusion is that aligning these views with those of their fellow residents, villagers or institutions will not be easy.